NoorFatimaMemon/GRIP-Iris-Cluster-Prediction/README.md

 2. Performs unsupervised learning to determine the optimum number of clusters in the Iris dataset and visualizes the results.
 3. Displays a pair plot of the Iris data, showcasing the relationships between different features.
 4. Utilizes the elbow method to graphically identify the optimal number of clusters for the Iris dataset.

+Feel free to explore the repository for further details, insights, and visualizations related to the Iris Cluster Prediction task.